Syllabus - Services Marketing, Summer 2014

 F= 59.9% or below

 I encourage you to be responsible for yourself and keep a spreadsheet with your grades and what each assignment/quiz/exam is worth so that you’ll know what your grade is – and what you need to make on various assignments to get your desired grade – throughout the semester.
-(You can also use a site like http://www.conquercollege.com/gradecalc/.)
+(There are also helpful websites and videos that you can use, such as http://www.conquercollege.com/gradecalc/ and http://www.youtube.com/watch?v=RaNHV6W1p84.)
 I do not keep running averages of each student’s grade throughout the semester, and I am unable to respond to all students asking, for example, what they need to make on Exam Three to get an A in the class.